 Acupuncture is extremely safe in the hands of a trained and licensed professional and can be exceptionally helpful during pregnancy.
 It can help reduce morning sickness and digestive complaints, ease body aches and pain, prevent mastitis, and manage insomnia as well as assist in the healing process of postpartum recovery.

 The number of treatments will depend on each person’s presentation.
 In general, the longer the medical concern has been going on the longer it will take to make headway.
 For chronic conditions 8 or more consecutive treatments are recommended.
 Acute conditions tend to resolve faster and we recommend 4 consecutive treatments.
 It is advised to commit to 4-6 treatments to address your initial health concerns.
 To help reduce the number of treatments, we may suggest dietary modifications, specific exercises, and relaxation techniques, all of which increase treatment efficacy.

 First acupuncture visit is $95.
 Return acupuncture visit is $70.
 Herbal consultation is $40.
 Herbal prescriptions will vary $10-15 per week.

 Cash, Check, Visa, MasterCard, Discover, and HSA (Health Saving Account) cards.

 Do you accept insurance?

-Autumn Goodrich is a preferred provider for Allegiance, Cigna, Pacific Source and Blue Cross Blue Shield.
+Autumn Goodrich is a preferred provider for Allegiance, Cigna, Pacific Source, Interwest, and Blue Cross Blue Shield.
 Please check your plan to make sure you have acupuncture coverage.
 Depending on your plan, co-pays, co-insurances, and deductibles may apply.